Table of Contents

-A concrete floor is a type of slab floor that is typically made from poured concrete.
+Concrete floors are a type of slab flooring that is made from poured concrete.
 Concrete floors are also known as cement floors, although cement is technically an ingredient of concrete.
 Concrete flooring can be used in practically all rooms of a house, though they are most commonly found in kitchens, bathrooms, and basements.

 Concrete can look very plain by default, but its looks can be greatly improved by using various finishing techniques.
 It’s also relatively inexpensive, at least when you don’t need anything fancy, but don’t let that fool you – concrete can be an exciting addition to your home’s interior.